j19sch/frogsconf/pages/home.md

 ### When is it?

 - Next Unconference: Thursday 8 September starting at 10am CEST
-- Next Lean Coffee: tbd

 Details can be found on our [Schedule page](link://slug/schedule).
-For those already in the Netherlands, we'll grab real-life drinks on Friday, 16 September ~~before~~ after the online event.
+For those already in the Netherlands, we'll grab real-life drinks on Friday, 9 September in Utrecht the evening after the online event.

 ---